 Sections of the route can also be badly affected by poor weather and accident rates are above the national average.
 The road is often closed for these reasons, which means it is not as reliable as it should be.
 The lack of technology in the area, such as electronic information signs, also means that there is little information available for road users to make effective decisions about their journey.

 The scheme in detail

-- A57(T) to A57 link road â€“ a single carriageway link from the A57 at Mottram Moor to a junction on the A57 at Brookfield, bypassing the existing A628/A57 and A57 Woolley Lane/Hadfield Road junctions
+- A57(T) to A57 link road â€“ a new single carriageway link from the A57(T) at Mottram Moor to a new junction on the A57 on Woolley Bridge.

-The aims of this scheme are:
+The aims of this scheme include:

 Roadworks and Events for England

 The latest incident information for England's motorway and trunk routes provided by Highways England

 The latest current breaking news items for England's motorway network